V. Kofi Agawu: Career

 Agawu has taught at Princeton University, Yale University, Cornell University, King's College London, Duke University, Haverford College, and the University of Oxford.
 In 2006, he was appointed professor of music and African and African-American studies in Harvard University's Faculty of Arts and Sciences.
 He returned to Princeton several years later and then taught at the Graduate Center, CUNY as a visiting professor, returning there in January 2019 as a Professor of Music and rising to Distinguished Professor status in July 2019.
 His awards include the Dent Medal in 1992, awarded by the Royal Musical Association and International Musicological Society for "outstanding contribution to musicology."
 Agawu has written more than 75 peer-reviewed journal articles and given over 100 keynote addresses and invited lectures.

 In 2009, he was awarded the IRC Harrison Medal of the Society for Musicology in Ireland.

 Publications

-Agawu's first and most widely cited book is Playing with signs: a semiotic interpretation of classical music (1991), which won the emerging scholar award from the Society for Music Theory.
+Agawu's first and most widely cited book is Playing with Signs: A Semiotic Interpretation of Classic Music (1991), which won the emerging scholar award from the Society for Music Theory.
 His next monograph was African Rhythm, A Northern Ewe Perspective (1995), which deals with the relationship and interference of the Ewe language and their music in everyday lives revealing a greater horizon for African rhythmic expression.
 More recent books include The African Imagination in Music (2016), Music as Discourse: Semiotic Adventures in Romantic Music (2009), and Representing African Music: Postcolonial Notes, Queries, Positions (2003).